Introduction: Natural Beeswax Wood Finish

 Step 4: Finished

 And it's finished.
-With the jojoba oil this should last around 2 years but as I said this varies from which oil you use.
+With the jojoba oil, this should last around 2 years but as I said this varies from which oil you use.
 But you can experience with your choice of oil, and also the different ratios.
 I like in England and it really isn't very warm here.
-So the wax is usually solid at room temperature, but if you like in a hot county you might want to use slightly less oil meaning it will be be more firm at hotter temperatures.
+So the wax is usually solid at room temperature, but if you like in a hot county you might want to use slightly less oil meaning it will be more firm at hotter temperatures.

 I hope you enjoyed this and if you make your own make sure to let me know below, and check out my YouTube Channel.